 - Contrary to common belief, sand is actually very easy to clean and maintain.
 Although sand is cleaned a little differently, the overall process is no more difficult or time consuming than cleaning gravel.

 - Play Sand: This is the most inexpensive way to give a great natural look to your fish tank.
 Play sand can be purchased at most hardware stores for as little as $3 a bag.
 The varying colors and grain sizes make for an attractive substrate.

 - Silica Pool Sand: This specialty sand used for swimming pools is also great for aquariums.
-Unlike play and blasting sands, Silica pool sands can be purchased in a variety of different colors and grain sizes.
+Unlike play and blasting sands, silica pool sands can be purchased in a variety of different colors and grain sizes.
 It gives the fish keeper a larger range of customization, but it is more expensive than the other options.

-Preparing Your Sand
+How to Prepare Your Sand